Critical Points in Quantum Generative Models: The Loss Landscape of Wishart Hypertoroidal Random Fields

-Now, we calculate the distribution of the Hessian when given the function value and that the covariant gradient is zero.
-In the course of the proof we will also show the gradient distribution when conditioned on the function value.
+with its derivatives.
+In the course of proving Theorem~\ref{thm:xhx_as_whrfs}, we already have shown that the function value is gamma distributed (see \eqref{eq:en_dist}).
+Here, we explicitly calculate the distribution of the Hessian when given the function value and that the covariant gradient is zero, and also calculate the distribution of the gradient given the function value.
 We will heavily lean on the rotational invariance property of the distribution discussed in the proof of Theorem~\ref{thm:xhx_as_whrfs}, with $\bm{n}$ once again the fixed point with all $\bm{\theta_i}=0$.
 Note that for the given embedding of the hypertorus into $\mathbb{R}^{2^p}$, the Christoffel symbols are zero (i.e. we are considering the Euclidean hypertorus) and thus for the most part we can ignore the distinction between covariant and normal derivatives.
 Here, we choose local coordinates $\bm{\theta}$ such that:

 Perhaps surprisingly, we will find that conditioned on being at a critical point at a specified energy, the Hessian takes the simple form of a normalized and shifted Wishart matrix summed with a normalized GOE matrix.
+The gradient conditioned on the function value is similarly simple, given by independent Gaussian variables.